 We encourage writers to study at the level at which you feel most comfortable.
 Here is a basic guideline to help you choose:

-Level II – You have spent a year in our introductory creative writing classes in your chosen genre, or you have taken a year of writing workshops in that genre at another institution.
+Intermediate – You have spent a year in our introductory creative writing classes in your chosen genre, or you have taken a year of writing workshops in that genre at another institution.
 You have ideas for writing projects that you wish to draft at home and then bring in for both positive feedback and suggestions for revision.
 Writing exercises will be given in class occasionally, as time permits.
 This level may also be suitable for those of you who have produced advanced work or published, and now you are interested in a new genre.
-See Level II Classes.
+See Intermediate Classes.

-Level III – You have studied in your genre for at least two years, and you are beginning or working on a book-length manuscript or a collection of essays, poems, or stories intended for publication.
+Advanced – You have studied in your genre for at least two years, and you are beginning or working on a book-length manuscript or a collection of essays, poems, or stories intended for publication.
 Most class time will be spent discussing writing you bring in from home.
 Writers who have published in another genre may also find this level appropriate.
-See Level III Classes.
+See Advanced Classes.

 Note: Classes for which a level is not specified are open to anyone, and the instructor will adapt her or his feedback to your level.
 Don’t be afraid!